Best Oscillating Tool Reviews | Buying Guide 2018

 8. Genesis GMT15A

-Genesis GMT15A is a corded multifunctional oscillating tool which is ideal for your home repairing, remodeling and restoring works.
+Genesis GMT15A is a corded multifunctional tool which is ideal for your home repairing, remodeling and restoring works.
 This tool works in sanding, cutting, scraping and grinding with 21,000 oscillations per minute with a 1.5 amp motor.
 The special 4 pin flange design helps to hold accessories securely in place.
 The gear housing is made with sturdy die cast aluminum.

 The Genesis GMT15 is a includes 3-inch delta sanding pad, sanding papers, scraping blade, HSS segment saw blade, 30 mm E – cut saw blade and an Allen wrench.